IaniLo/coursera-labs/patmat/README.md

   case class Leaf(char: Char, weight: Int) extends CodeTree
   ```
 So we are going to represent Huffman code as a binary tree whose leaves represent the
 characters that should be encoded.
-The code tree below can represent the characters A to H.

 ### :point_right: Solution